-When we were at the National Writer’s Forum in September this was one of the key things I took away from it – it turns out that the books from NZ authors best received both here and around the world were those deeply grounded in New Zealand’s culture, land and experiences.
-People want those details, they want our flavour.
+When we were at the National Writers Forum in September this was one of the key things I took away from it – it turns out that the books from New Zealand authors best received both here and around the world were those deeply grounded in New Zealand’s culture, land and experiences.
+People want those details; they want our flavour.

-‘… the books from NZ authors best received both here and around the world were those deeply grounded in New Zealand’s culture, land and experiences.’
+‘… the books from New Zealand authors best received both here and around the world were those deeply grounded in New Zealand’s culture, land and experiences.’

-I listened carefully to the keynote speakers over that weekend; Lani Wendt Young, Dr Anita Heiss, and John Marsden.
-All who spoke eloquently, their experiences and passion for writing blooming in our imaginations as they spoke due to the details they used to richly colour their lives.
+I listened carefully to the keynote speakers over that weekend: Lani Wendt Young, Dr Anita Heiss and John Marsden.
+All spoke eloquently; their experiences and passion for writing blooming in our imaginations as they spoke due to the details they used to richly colour their lives.

 It’s very clear to me now that the broad strokes I mentioned earlier aren’t doing me any favours.
 More importantly, it’s not doing my story any favours either.
 I’ve been bashing my head against this lesson for what feels like years now, but I think I’m almost there.
 I think I’m finally brave enough to dig deep and do the things that need to be done.

 The writing life is a series of lessons – there are always more things to be learnt – but this particular one has been a mountain I’ve failed to climb many times before.
 It’s well and truly time I conquer it.

 Cassie Hart (Kāi Tahu) is a writer of speculative fiction and lover of pizza, coffee and zombies (in no particular order).
 She’s had short stories published in several anthologies and been a finalist for both the Sir Julius Vogel and Australian Shadow awards.